bids-apps/BrainSuite/README.md

-# BrainSuite BIDS-App
+# BrainSuite BIDS App
 ## Overview
-BrainSuite BIDS-App provides a portable, streamlined method for performing BrainSuite (http://brainsuite.org) analysis workflows for processing and analyzing anatomical, diffusion, and functional MRI data.
+The BrainSuite BIDS App provides a portable, streamlined method for performing BrainSuite (http://brainsuite.org) workflows to processing and analyze anatomical, diffusion, and functional MRI data.
 This release of BrainSuite BIDS-App is based on [version 21a of BrainSuite](http://brainsuite.org/brainsuite21a).
 The BrainSuite BIDS-App implements three major BrainSuite pipelines for subject-level analysis, as well as corresponding group-level analysis functionality.

 ### Subject-Level Analysis
 The BrainSuite Anatomical Pipeline (BAP) processes T1-weighted (T1w) MRI to generate brain surfaces and volumes that are consistently registered and labeled according to a reference anatomical atlas.
-The major stages in BAP comprise:
+The major stages in BAP include:

 * Cortical surface extraction ([CSE](http://brainsuite.org/processing/surfaceextraction/)).
 * Cortical thickness estimation based on partial volume estimates and the anisotropic diffusion equation ().